corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 }
 ```

-But that depends on us knowing that being an array value is enough to tell us what type the value is.
+Both of those techniques depend on us knowing that "being an array type" is enough to tell us how to treat the value.
 That means having an intimiate knowledge of the existing schema.

 A more general approach might be to cast to the desired target type (`PersonNameElementArray`) and check whether it is valid